codecombat/codecombat/docs/PRODUCT_RULES.md

 - The separator and mission title are white and use normal font weight.
 - The JavaScript editor has a styled vertical scrollbar harmonized with the game panels and remains easy to use with long programs.
 - Loop victory conditions appear inside the field-progress block before the progress track.

+## Simplified pedagogical syntax preview

+- The code area displays a simplified concept-based syntax preview by default whenever the editor is not focused.
+- The syntax preview is presentational only and must never modify the learner's stored or executed source code.
+- Focusing or activating the editable code area removes the concept colors and returns to the approved uniform editor text color.
+- When the editor loses focus, the preview is rebuilt from the latest version of the code and the simplified coloring returns.
+- The syntax colors are centralized in easy-to-change CSS custom properties rather than repeated as literal colors throughout the implementation.
+- Object names and declared constant or variable names use the object/variable color, initially blue.
+- `hero` is treated as an object name.
+- Names declared with `const`, `let` or `var` use the object/variable color both at declaration and later use.
+- Method names following dot access and used as calls use the method color, initially purple.
+- Primitive literal values use the literal color, initially red.
+This includes numbers, `true`, `false`, `null`, `undefined`, `NaN`, `Infinity` and string contents.
+- String quote characters remain in the default syntax color while only the contents between the quotes use the literal color.
+- Line and block comments use the comment color, initially a gray that remains reasonably close to the normal white text.
+- Keywords, operators, punctuation, parentheses, braces, brackets, dots, semicolons, assignment and comparison symbols, logical operators and string quote characters retain the default white syntax color.
+- For `const alwaysTrue = true;`, `const`, `=`, and `;` are white, `alwaysTrue` is blue and `true` is red.
+- A compact Japanese legend below the code area explains the five categories: object/variable, method, value, comment and grammar/symbol.
+- The preview and legend support the standalone textarea editor and remain compatible with Ace if it is available later.

 ## Action execution